quantified-uncertainty/metaforecast/docs/configuration.md

 # Configuration

+Code reads its configuration from the environment variables.
 All configuration is done through environment variables.

 Not all of these are necessary to run the code.
 The most important ones are: